chaseruskin/orbit/docs/src/commands/publish.md

 ## __NAME__

-publish - post an ip to a channel
+publish - post a project to a channel

 ## __SYNOPSIS__